Leverage our innovations with new technologies to deploy intelligence and connectivity from core to cloud.

 To provide you more detailed instruction, you can also click ASUS YouTube video link below to know more about Using Camera & Microphone.

-If there is a [F10 Camera hotkey] on your keyboard of the computer①, please turn the camera on first.
+on your keyboard of the computer①, please turn the camera on first.
 (This hotkey lets you turn on/off the camera quickly.)
-Note: The hotkeys functions may be different based on different models, please refer to the User Manuals.

 Please refer to the relevant instructions below according to the version of Windows currently installed on your device: